Channahon Junior High Student Activities

 Beta Club – Beta Club is the CJHS Honor Society for 8th grade students.
 In order to be named to the Beta Club, students must maintain a 3.4 GPA and have received less than two detentions during their seventh grade year.
 Beta Club members are expected to participate in school and community service activities, as well as plan the 8th grade dance at the end of the year.
 Contact Mrs. Petersen or Mrs. McMillin for more information.

 Choir – Choir is open to any 7th or 8th grade student in good academic standing.
 Choir meets during Study Halls on Tuesday, Thursday, and Friday.
 The Choir performs in concerts and contests throughout the year.
-Contact Mr. Del Rosario for more information.
+Contact Ms. Keenon for more information.

-Friday Friends – Friday Friends is a group that meets to make new friends, play games and socialize with each other and at special school events and field trips.
-Contact Ms. Krakowski for more information.
+Friends in Action – Friends in Action is a group that meets to make new friends, play games and socialize with each other and at special school events and field trips.

 Math Team – Math team usually begins in January and is open to all students in good standing.
 Students practice various problems and strategies to compete against other schools for the best answer in the fastest time.
 If you like math, this is the team for you!
 Contact Mrs. Petersen for more information.